skupperproject/skupper-website/input/intro/connectivity.md

 # Skupper connectivity

-<p style="font-size: 1.2em; line-height: 1.4em;">Skupper is a new
+<p style="font-size: 1.2em; line-height: 1.4em;">Skupper represents a
-  approach to connecting services across multiple Kubernetes clusters.
+  new approach to connecting services across multiple Kubernetes clusters.
 See how Skupper can give you the flexibility to deploy your services where you need them.</p>

 <div class="topology">
   <div>